pirkla/scannerator/README.md

 The User Guide: https://wiki.pirklator.com/en/scannerator/guide

+Note: The barcode and qr code scanning function is currently only available for iOS (I'm working on the macOS version, but the camera isn't as good and not using AVFoundation for metadata is difficult)

 Scannerator is an app designed to simplify management of individual devices enrolled in Jamf Pro.
 Devices can be searched for using the search bar, or on iOS devices barcodes or qr codes can be scanned to auto-fill the search bar.
 Only minimal information and actions are currently available, but each devices' entry's device name can be clicked to open the record directly in Jamf Pro.

 ## Getting Started